Robert J. Gordon

 Research Interests: Macroeconomics

 PhD: Massachusetts Institute of Technology, 1967

 Robert Gordon is a macroeconomist with a particular interest in unemployment, inflation, and both the long-run and cyclical aspects of labor productivity.
-He is the author of a textbook in intermediate macroeconomics, now in its 12th edition, and is working on a major new book on the history of the American standard of living..
+He is the author of a textbook in intermediate macroeconomics, now in its 12th edition, and is working on a major new book on the history of the American standard of living.
 He is a Fellow of the Econometric Society and the American Academy of Arts and Sciences.
+In 2014 he was elected as a Distinguished Fellow of the American Economic Association in recognition of a long career of outstanding contributions to scholarship, teaching, public service, and the economics profession.
 For more than three decades, he has been a member of the National Bureau of Economic Research's Business Cycle Dating Committee, which determines the start and end dates for recessions in the United States.